JorryOline/Dotfiles/README.md

 ## Requirements
 ### 1.hyprland 0.46.1
-You can install it by visiting the [Hyprland](https://hyprland.org) Every single Configuration here can be found.
+You can install it by visiting the [Hyprland](https://hyprland.org) Every single Configuration can be found here.
 No more modules i added.
 ### 2.mpvpaper
 It's a video wallpaper engine that could be used in wayland for free.